Alaska Supreme Court: Appointment and retention

 Like all Alaska state court judges, Alaska Supreme Court justices are appointed under a Missouri Plan system.
-The governor of Alaska appoints justices from lists of qualified candidates submitted to him or her by the Alaska Judicial Council, an independent seven-member commission composed of at least three lawyers and at least three non-lawyers from various parts of the state appointed on a non-partisan basis.
+The governor of Alaska appoints justices from lists of qualified candidates submitted by the Alaska Judicial Council, an independent seven-member commission composed of at least three lawyers and at least three non-lawyers from various parts of the state appointed on a non-partisan basis.

 To be eligible for appointment, a person must be a citizen of the United States and a resident of Alaska for five years prior to appointment.
 A justice must be licensed to practice law in Alaska at the time of appointment and must have engaged in the active practice of law for eight years.

 The appointed justice must be approved by the voters on a nonpartisan ballot at the first statewide general election held more than three years after appointment; thereafter, each justice must participate in another retention election every ten years.